These plant-based food companies are rebranding to target meat eaters—and it’s working

 Retailers are also leaning into the kind of marketing that emphasizes just how similar new plant-based meat products are to the real thing.
 When Burger King decided to carry the Impossible Burger, Beyond Meat’s primary competitor, the chain made a telling decision: To bestow on the new burger the name of Burger King’s flagship brand.

-“One of the things that was really important was for the product to bear the Whopper name,” says Chris Finazzo, the head of Burger King’s North American operations.
+“One of the things that was really important was for the product to bear the Whopper name,” says Chris Finazzo, the head of Burger King’s Americas operations.
 “We felt that it really needed to live up to expectations around taste and flavor.
 And Impossible really delivered on that.”

 The Impossible Whopper is marketed with the same kind of droolworthy photography that accompanies any fast-food chain’s meat burgers.
 The tagline, “0% Meat.
 100% Whopper,” underlines Finazzo’s desire to convey to consumers that this burger is going to taste just as good as the meat burgers they’re accustomed to.
 And so far, Finazzo says, the Impossible Whopper has been a success.
 He says that 90% of Burger King customers that have bought the product also consume meat, while only a small percentage are true vegans or vegetarians.